 These lenses are designed for intensive sunlight conditions.
-Their low visible transmittance, combined with 99% polariser efficiency, provide maximum protection against the sun.
+Their low visible transmittance, combined with 99% polariser efficiency, provide maximum protection against the sun's glare.

 The copper lens tint results in enhanced reds such as traffic lights and car brake lights.